genomicsengland/cll-pilot-data-processing/README.md

 * `Sample.Well` - is the standard platekey that identifies the plate and well that was used during sequencing e.g. `LP1234567-DNA_A01`.

+## Admire and Arctic

+Fabrizio has sent file spreadsheet that links trial number (in Admire and Arctic is in 000/00000 format where first digits are hospital site and second set are PatNo).
+Change / in trialNo to - to match other trials.
+Use this file to link consent manifest to patient clinical data.
+Convert this into another text file, trialnos.csv, becomes the starting point for the participant manifest.

 # Data files

 We get clinical data in a number of Excel spreadsheets for the CLL trials.
 There is also a Schema within each archive.
 The Schema doesn't match (in terms of tables) 100% with what we receive, some tables are named differently and we don't seem to receive all the tables cited in the Schema.
 However in terms of column names these seem to match what we get.